Gravitational wave signals in an Unruh-DeWitt detector: Unruh-DeWitt detector

-In what follows we evaluate the integral in Eq.~(\ref{transition rate: UdW detector 2}) for two simple cases of monochromatic planar gravitational waves.
-We shall firstly consider the detector transition rate for monochromatic, nonpolarized gravitational waves, and then for polarized gravitational waves.
+In what follows we evaluate the integral in Eq.~(\ref{transition rate: UdW detector 2}) for two simple cases of monochromatic gravitational waves.
+We shall firstly consider the detector transition rate for monochromatic, circularly polarized gravitational waves, and then for maximally polarized gravitational waves.
+In this paper we calculate detector's excitation rate, for which $\Delta E = E-E_0 >0$.
+Namely, in realistic situations one expects miniscule detector rates, and since the excitation rate of the detector in Minkowski vacuum is exactly zero, observing any {\it non-vanishing detector's excitation rate} could be interpreted as a signal for passing gravitational waves.